LSQI15/Gun-Violence-Data-Visualizations/README.md

-This is the repository for MSiA-411 Data Visualization Final Project Team 5: Haonan Zhang, Luping Zhao, Rocky Ye, Nancy Zhang, Siqi Li
+This is the repository for MSiA-411 Data Visualization Final Project (Team 5)